 Riders must supply a transponder number with their Entry.

 Individual Round Entry Fee is £75.
-Riders are required to enter on a n individual round basis direct with each organising club.
-Wild card rider’s entry fee is £90 per round.
-Wild card will not be part of the Championship.
+Riders are required to enter on an individual round basis direct with each organising club prior to the closing date.
+At the clubs discretion they can charge a rider the late entry fee @ £90 per round.

 Any rider who rides at any other event either at home or abroad on the same day as a Championship meeting may be fined £100.00 and disqualified from the remainder of the Championship.
 All Championship points & prize money will be forfeited.
 Riders may only be released by the ACU Motocross Committee for FIM/ FIME events by prior written request.